little bluestem ‘Blue Heaven’

 Schizachyrium scoparium ‘Blue Heaven’.
 This member of the Poaceae is a cultivar of the native little bluestem grass that is a component of Midwestern tallgrass prairies.
 Growing up to 4 ft. tall and 2.5 ft. wide, ‘Blue Heaven’ thrives in well-drained soil and full-sun conditions.
 The cultivar is highly drought tolerant.

-Little bluestem ‘Blue Heaven’ August flowers quickly give way to spectacular silvery-white tufts of seeds from late September onward, providing great winter interest and winter feeding for birds.
+Little bluestem ‘Blue Heaven’ flowers in August, then give way to spectacular silvery-white tufts of seeds from late September onward, providing great winter interest and winter feeding for birds.
 The ‘Blue Heaven’ cultivar is a 2006 introduction from the University of Minnesota characterized by its strong and compact upright growth habit and deep blue-gray summer leaves that transition through burgundy in the fall to red with the onset of winter.

 Although at Lurie Garden for only a few years, staff have found S. scoparium ‘Blue Heaven’ to be a great addition to the garden’s light plate.
 The cultivar’s strong upright habit and gray-tone color provides an excellent backdrop on which to interplant earlier-flowering species that benefit from vertical support, such as Dalea purpurea (purple prairie clover).